-- How can a company increase its working capital?
+How can a company increase its working capital?

 Any company can increase its working capital by making more revenue, selling long-term assets, and issuing preferred stock.

-- What is the meaning of the working capital cycle?
+What is the working capital cycle?

 The working capital cycle is the measurement of how punctually a business can convert its current assets into cash or equivalent to cash.
 This will help small and medium-sized enterprises manage their cash flow and enhance their efficiency in operations.